nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

 By the end of the lab you will be able to:

 - Describe NGINX server operations
-- Have a basic understanding of HTTP Requests and URLs
+- Review HTTP Requests and URLs
 - Create NGINX configurations for basic web content
 - Create and edit simple NGINX configs following best practices
 - Be familiar with NGINX logging files, formats, variables